Robert Disinger, President

 In 1967 and 1968, served as President of the Police Association for Montgomery County.
 In 1969-70 I served on the Board of Directors (MCP).
 I served as president of the Police Instructors Association of Maryland (1965) and am an active member of the FOP (MCP).
 I am a charter member of MCP Alumni Association and have served as regional director for the state of Delaware for the past 20 years.

 Alanna Ward, Member at Large

-Gary Costello is our newsletter editor.
+Gary Costello is our newsletter's Cheif Editor.
 Jack Toomey is our historian.
 Jerry Bromley and Steve Lansing are our Past Presidents Advisory Committee.
-Edward Joiner (DE), Donald Hearn (DE), Tom Lantzy (FL), Nick Cocuzzi (FL), Bobby Howell (FL), Larry Beall (NC), Joe Troianno (NC), Thomas Redding ((PA), Joan Preller (SC), Thomas Cawood (TN) and John Crabill (WV) are regional representatives.
+Cathy Sterling (DE), Donald Hearn (DE), Tom Lantzy (FL), Nick Cocuzzi (FL), Bobby Howell (FL), Joe Troianno (NC), Thomas Redding (PA), Joan Preller (SC), Thomas Cawood (TN) and John Crabill (WV) are regional representatives.